Adidans/cli-sys-info/README.md

 - Display memory information
 - etc...

+### Prerequisites

+To use this tool, you need to have the following installed on your system:

+- Rust (latest stable version)
+- Cargo (comes with Rust)
+- Git (for cloning the repository)

+You can install Rust and Cargo by following the instructions on the [official Rust website](https://www.rust-lang.org/learn/get-started).

 ### Installation

 To install the CLI System Information tool, follow these steps:

 1. Clone the repository:

    ```sh
    git clone https://github.com/Adidans/cli-sys-info.git
    ```

 2. Navigate to the project directory:

    ```sh
    cd cli-sys-info
    ```

 3. Build the project using Cargo:

    ```sh
    cargo build --release
    ```